-A total of \$27,911 was expended and/or encumbered for travel costs for members of the Workload Assessment Advisory Committee to convene for an in-person meeting to review potential updates to the Resource Assessment Study model and to reimburse travel costs of court staff who convened for statewide focus group sessions to review proposed updates to the Resource Assessment Study model case weights.
+A total of \$5,108 was expended and/or encumbered for travel costs for members of the Workload Assessment Advisory Committee to convene an in-person meeting to review potential updates to the Resource Assessment Study model.
+Funds were also used to reimburse travel costs of court staff who convened for statewide focus group sessions to review proposed updates to the Resource Assessment Study model caseweights.